BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

 mod can, of course, be edited directly in BLCMM as well, once it's been imported.)*

-This mod is actually generated using a simple little Python script named `generate-mod.py`.
+This mod is actually generated using a Python script named `generate-mod.py`.
 The script makes use of `modprocessor.py` from the parent directory.
 You'd need to copy (or symlink, if you're on Mac or Linux) `modprocessor.py` into this directory in order to run the script.